 Day 4 Changu Lake & Nathu La

-Today is a day trip to Changu Lake (Also spelt Tsomgo Lake) at 3700 meters and Nathu La at 4300 meters.
-These are located barely at a distance of 55 KMs but do note that it is difficult high altitude road and also it tends to get jammed due to excessive tourist flow.
+Today is a day trip to Changu Lake (Also spelled Tsomgo Lake) at 3700 meters and Nathu La at 4300 meters.
+These are located barely at a distance of 55 KMs but do note that it is a difficult high altitude road and also it tends to get jammed due to excessive tourist flow.
 So, start early in the morning.
 The views depend on the season.
 In the winter, the lake gets completely frozen and people can even walk above it.
-Otherwise, you will get delirious bluish green water.
+Otherwise, you will get delirious bluish-green water.
 Nathu La, as you might know, is an ancient trading route connecting to Tibet.
 It was the part of a branch of the Old Silk Route that eventually connected China to the ports of Bengal.
 There are restrictions here due to security reasons.
 Return to Gangtok in the evening and relax.

 Additionally, the route goes further towards Dzuluk, where you can enjoy the full glory of the Silk Route.
 But for a day trip it won’t be feasible.
 Read this post for more information if you are still interested.

 Today drive to Lachung in North Sikkim (118 KMs/ 5 Hr).
 You will pass through places like Mangan (known for cardamom cultivation) and Chungthang (Confluence of Lachung and Lachen Rivers that form Teesta).
 Lachung is a village that is gradually growing into a tourist hotspot.
 It is still a sleepy place on the edge of the mountains.
 You can walk around the village and visit the local monastery on the other side of the river.
 Ask for Tongba, the local millet-based beverage at the hotel at night.

 Day 6 Yumthang Valley